Fleas are tiny, but when they move into your home or yard, they create huge problems for people and animals alike.

 Your vet will go over which options might be most useful for your circumstances, depending on the severity, your pet’s species and the overall climate.
 Fleas flourish in warm, humid areas, which is why Florida experiences terrible population booms.
 The problem isn’t going away — 2017 was one of the worst years that veterinarians have seen for fleas due to the higher-than-average temperatures and humidity levels.

 You could also buy a flea comb and inspect your animals yourself.
 Check at the back of the neck first, since the neck is an area where most animals cannot reach to groom themselves.
 The tail is another favorite spot for these pests to reside.
 Remember that you must treat all of your pets, even if others aren’t exhibiting symptoms.
 Once treatment begins on one pet, fleas often take notice and jump ship, which can lead to them anchoring down on your other animals.

 Unfortunately, many species of fleas are perfectly happy to use humans as a source of food as well.
 If you begin to discover itchy, painful irritation affecting your skin, fleas are one possible cause.
 A consultation with a doctor can confirm if you are indeed the victim of this vicious parasite.

 Besides the pain and suffering they inflict on just about everybody they come in contact with, fleas are also carriers of potentially dangerous diseases.
 If you suspect you have a flea infestation in your home, you need to seek professional help.
-Apex Pest Control and our Orlando pest control experts will conduct a free, same-day inspection to ascertain the nature of your problem and propose a solution.
+Apex Pest Control experts will conduct a free, same-day inspection to ascertain the nature of your problem and propose a solution.